 Anti-Money Laundering Obligations

-The PT adds to the versatility of The Bahamas’ trust tool kit which provides trust planners with increased flexibility in trust planning.
+The purpose trust is a versatile tool with The Bahamas’ wealth planning tool kit which provides trust planners with increased flexibility in trust planning.
 It has proven to be a popular trust mechanism and is a progressive step forward in trust and estate planning.